-The University of St. Thomas was a grand place.
-It felt like a university, with its tall stately buildings made from massive blacks of light-tan sandstone, a stone that is ubiquitous quarried from the river bluffs along the Mississippi.
-The moment I passed through the arches into the quad I felt like I had arrived.
+The University of St. Thomas was a grand place; it felt like a university, with its stately buildings made from massive blacks of the blonde-sandstone quarried from the bluffs along the Mississippi.

-The Summa, it should be noted, is more important for the mode of thinking St. Thomas transmitted his ideas in than for the conclusions he presented in its pages.
+The Summa, it should be noted, is more important for the mode of thinking St. Thomas transmitted his ideas in, than for the conclusions he presented in its pages.
 His revolutionary mind was ultimately constrained by a careful, cautious and conservative approach to theology that made him a defender of Church’s errors, rather than a reformer.

 Saint Thomas died on March 7th, 1274.

-In 1969 the Church moved the day we celebrate his feast to January 28th, we celebrate his sainthood today.
+In 1969 the Church moved the day we celebrate his feast to January 28th, therefore we celebrate his sainthood today.

-Thomas Aquinas was Italian by birth and a member of the Dominican order; he is counted among the “scholastics” and he was famous in his day.
-He died while making a pilgrimage, going along the Appian Way.
-Death took him at the Cistercian Abbey of Fossanova, and the monks there, fully cognizant of his fame, knowing that he would become a saint of great renown, coveted the relics of his body.
+He died while making a pilgrimage along the Appian Way; death took him at the Cistercian Abbey of Fossanova, and the monks there, fully cognizant of his fame, knowing that he would become a saint of great renown, coveted the relics of his body (in the spirit of the age).

 The University of Saint Thomas has a vial of that water in its collection of sacred artifacts, a silly business, really, and beneath the dignity of the intellectual giant that Aquinas was known to be.

-On his death bed it is reported that he gave an estimation of the value of his own contribution to the doctrine and dogma of the church, of which he said: everything is just straw.
+On his death bed it is reported that he gave an estimation of the value of his own contribution to the doctrine and dogma of the church, of which he said: everything is straw.

 Grant, O Merciful God